Tickling Kids Can Do More Harm Than Good

 Other kinds of playful physical contact are great, if you offer your child the initiative

 Our children do need us to be affectionate with them, and to be playfully persistent with our affection at times.
 It’s one way to communicate that we’re in love with them.
-Blowing raspberries on your child’s tummy, nuzzling into her armpit, giving bucking bronco rides and nibbling fingers or toes are all affectionate moves that might bring a ticklish reaction.
+Blowing raspberries on your child’s tummy, nuzzling into their armpit, giving bucking bronco rides and nibbling fingers or toes are all affectionate moves that might bring a ticklish reaction.
 These kinds of play are fine as long as you let the play “breathe” after each affectionate move.

 Thoughtfulness about play with our children doesn’t mean being extremely careful.
 It does mean putting in just a few guidelines that help us to balance the power between our children and ourselves while play proceeds.
 When we phase out tickling, we’re able to phase in play that our children will invent, play that works better to expand their sense that we love and support them.